-Goa is a state which boasts of a rich heritage both from its Indian origin and the Portugal Colonisation.
+Goa is a state which boasts of a rich heritage both from its Indian origin and the Portugal Colonization.
 The hints of its colonial ancestry can be seen in the age-old Churches and tropical spice plantations.
 However, all these aspects combined with the serene and picturesque beaches, colorful local markets, ancient temples, mouth-watering seafood, and sizzling nightlife are the driving forces behind the state's flourishing tourism industry.
 Goa comes among the main tourist attractions in India.

 Baga Beach is hands down, one of the best and the most popular places to visit in Goa!
-Baga is one of the if not the most lively beaches in Goa.
+Baga is one of the most lively beaches in Goa.
 It has a plethora of options available for tourists to have their best time, ranging from exciting water sports to yummy food and designer stores.
 Thus making it a fun place in Goa.

 Things to do :- Jet Skiing, Parasailing, Paddleboarding, wakeboarding, Arpora Saturday Night Flea Market